June 22, 2020

 HPI is the owner of 43 pub and accommodation assets, which are almost exclusively located in Queensland.
 These properties used to be owned by Coles Group, who are now the major tenant in a joint-venture between Coles and another party.

 Major tenants include Puma, Caltex Woolworths and 7-Eleven.
 The portfolio has a 100% occupancy rate and very long leases, with 78% of leases locked in until 2030 or later.
 In addition, nearly all leases contain 3% annual rent increases.
-AQR is currently trading on a dividend yield of 6.3%. (full disclosure: I own shares in AQR)
+AQR is currently trading on a dividend yield of 6.1%.

-By the way, none of these individual REITs are recommendations, okay!?
+By the way, none of these are recommendations.
 I’m simply providing some examples.
 And that brings up another point, if you want to buy REITs but have no interest in choosing your own, you can always buy a REIT index fund.

 VAP holds a portfolio of the 30 biggest REITs from the ASX300, weighted by market cap.
 The index has a spread across different REITs such as retail, industrial, office, diversified and others.
 VAP is managed by Vanguard for a fee of 0.23% per year, at the time of writing.